William C. Burton: Awards

 In 2010, the Legal Writing Institute awarded Burton the Golden Pen Award, which is given to a recipient who has most significantly advanced the cause of better legal writing.
 The organization said that Burton was selected because he "has become one of the most listened to and melodic voices in the world of people who advocate for legal writing excellence."

 In June of that same year, the Friends of the Law Library of Congress presented Burton with the "Blackstone Award" for exemplifying the best objectives of the Law Library of Congress and advancing the mission and activities of the Law Library of Congress.
 Roberta I. Shaffer, Associate Librarian of Congress said "Mr. Burton shares an unerring sense of legal excellence."

 When "Burton's Legal Thesaurus" was published, The Association of Legal Publishers honored it as "One of the Most Innovative and Creative Projects of the Year."

 In 2022, Burton was selected as a member of the Hofstra Law School Hall of Fame.
-The Law School selected its top 50 graduates on celebrating its 50th Anniversary.
+The Law School selected its top 50 graduates on celebrating its 50th anniversary.

-He was also named as the 2022 recipient of a Lifetime-Achievement Award from Scribes--The American Society of Legal Writers, whose members include jurists, professors, and practitioners devoted to excellence in legal writing.
+He was also named as the 2022 recipient of a Lifetime Achievement Award from The American Society of Legal Writers, whose members include jurists, professors, and practitioners devoted to excellence in legal writing.
 The award was previously presented to U.S. Supreme Court Justices Antonin Scalia, Ruth Bader Ginsburg, John Paul Stevens, and Stephen Breyer, and other prominent award winners.
+In 2024, Mr. Burton received the ABA Presidential Citation for visionary leadership and contributions significantly impacting the legal profession and society at large.